madebysimone/306final/README.md

 # Daisy Seed: A Better Microcontroller
-Please refer to the web page for all documentation regarding this project on [our webpage](https://madebysimone.github.io/306final/)
+Please refer to [our webpage](https://madebysimone.github.io/306final/) for all documentation regarding this project.

 ---